-How Schools Can Support Parent Involvement and Increase Resilience in the Home
+How Schools can Support Parent Involvement and Resilience in the Home

 Jason is a licensed school psychologist and has published research on resilience and student performance.
 Jason is a passionate advocate for disadvantaged students and currently consults and trains educators across the nation as the director of training and research for the WhyTry organization.
 Jason is a thought leader on resilience education and has spoken at hundreds of conferences around the country.
 He has led successful implementations of all WhyTry programs and has pioneered trainings for clients in healthcare, corporate, and the US Military.